Pinako User Guide

 Once your browser sync is active between desktop and mobile:

-5. The device card now shows your mobile tabs.
-Click it at any time to browse your phone's open tabs in the secondary panel, and drag any of them into your main tree.
+- The device card now shows your mobile device.
+Click it at any time to browse your phone's open tabs and Mobile Bookmarks folder in the secondary panel, switching between the two views with the file-tabs above the tree.

 Pinako's AI search understands the meaning of your query rather than matching literal text.
 This is useful when you remember the topic or context of a tab but not the exact title or URL.